 I hold a Master of Science in Coaching Psychology from the University of Sydney, an MS in Information Systems from DePaul University (Chicago) and a BA in Communication Studies from the University of California, Santa Barbara.

-My coaching practice in based in Seattle, WA, and I work with clients locally and globally, in person, by phone, or by video on Zoom or FaceTime.
+My coaching practice in based in Seattle, WA, and I work with clients locally and globally by video on Zoom, individually and in groups.